Why Everybody's Place?

 It seems obvious that people who claim to follow Jesus are required to go where he would go and do what he would do.
 Today, the most vulnerable and marginalized members of our community are those experiencing homelessness.
 That’s why Everybody’s Place exists.
 To build a safe, supportive community for people who are experiencing homelessness and invite the larger community to a lifestyle of love and service.

 Like every community, Galveston County has a homeless problem.
 Unlike many communities, there are few options for our neighbors in Galveston County experiencing homelessness.
-While there are shelters and some transitional housing beds, there are no permanent, supportive housing communities.
+While there are shelters and a few dozen transitional housing beds, there are no permanent, supportive housing communities where people experiencing the trauma of homelessness can find affordable housing and supportive services, in the entire county.

-Five bay area school districts self-report 2,000 unhoused children.
+Galveston area school districts self-report 2,000 unhoused children (source TEA Open Records Act report).
 This alone should set off alarms in every individual in our community who genuinely values the worth of other people.
 For sure, every follower of Jesus should be startled and moved to action.

 Imagine…a nine year old girl.
 Her single mother works 40+ hours a week but does not earn enough to provide for groceries, childcare, transportation, medical needs, clothing, and housing.
 They’re bouncing from couch to couch, staying with friends, extended family, whoever would provide a place to sleep or they are living in places unfit for humans, much less children.
 That nine year old girl is the most vulnerable member of our community.
 She and her family don’t need judgment or condemnation, pity or hand-outs, they need a safe, supportive community where they can put down roots, have hope, and thrive.